Rynji/Rynji.github.io/_projects/2019-12-25-interactive-floor-games.md

 title: 'Interactive Floor Games'
 subtitle: 'Highlights from the development of the games I worked on'
 date: 2019-12-25
 description: Multiple games I developed have released on the Interactive Floor platform the past 2 years.
 These are some development highlights.
+Individual game pages accesible through this page.
 featured_image: '/images/projects/floor-games/allgamesbanner.png'
 ---